 HSQLDB is covered in hundreds of books on Java programming.
 Search Google Books for "HSQLDB"

-It is recommended that you close version 1.8.x databases with the SHUTDOWN command before they are opened with version 2.x.
+It is recommended that you close the databases with the SHUTDOWN command before they are opened with version 2.x.
 If the database is not read-only, it will be upgraded to the latest version.
 Databases made with versions earlier than 2.0 must be upgraded before opening with version 2.6.0.
 This is described in the Guide.

 Note that an upgrade is a one-way process, so please always keep a backup of the old database.